Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Holding Bag Filters in Place

-Chapter Four – How Jet Dust Collectors Work
+Chapter Four – How Pulse Jet Dust Collectors Work?

-Dust ladened air enters the dust collector through the inlet, which can be seen on the left of the diagram.
-As the air enters the collector, its velocity decreases because of the expansion of the volume of air.
-As the velocity decreases, the larger particles fall into the hopper below the dust collector.
-In some jet dust collectors, a baffle plate inside the inlet forces the larger particles to fall into the hopper.
+Dust-laden air is introduced into the dust collector through the inlet, located on the left side of the diagram below.
+As the air flows into the collector, its velocity is reduced due to the increased volume.
+This decrease in velocity allows larger particles to settle and drop into the hopper positioned beneath the dust collector.
+In certain pulse jet dust collectors, a baffle plate within the inlet directs the larger particles into the hopper, enhancing the separation process.

 Air Flow